Galle – quick travel guide

 Read more

-Cat Ba (Ha Long Bay) – quick travel guide
+Ha Long Bay, Lan Ha Bay, Cat Ba – quick travel guide

-2 days is enough.
-I would definitely check the weather as you go, since the beaches and bay views aren’t as pretty/enjoyable when it’s cold.
+Check weather before you go, since views are different and beaches not as enjoyable when cloudy/cold (even worse if raining).
 I went in January my first time and wouldn’t recommend that to anybody else.
 Other destinations like Ninh Binh can still look magical and peaceful in cold/cloudy weather whereas Ha Long Bay looks a little sad/boring.
+The best months of the year are like Oct-Dec because it’s still sunny but not too hot, not too many tourists, and not during wet/typhoon season.

 Read more